mintty/mintty/wiki/Tips.md

 ## Embedding graphics in terminal output ##

+Mintty supports both SIXEL graphics and image graphics output (see below).

-The new support of the SIXEL feature facilitates a range of applications that integrate graphic images in the terminal, animated graphics, and even video and interactive gaming applications.
+The Sixel feature facilitates a range of applications that integrate graphic images in the terminal, animated graphics, and even video and interactive gaming applications.

-An example of the benefit of this feature is the output of `gnuplot` with the command
+An example is the output of `gnuplot` with the command
 ```
 export GNUTERM=sixel
 gnuplot -e "splot [x=-3:3] [y=-3:3] sin(x) * cos(y)"